-Picture yourself sitting by the fire, hot chocolate in one hand (topped with an excessive amount of marshmallows of course), a vegan chocolate chip cookie in the other hand, a bowl of popcorn in front of you, completely blissed out that *almost* nothing in the world can bother you.
+Picture yourself sitting by the fire, hot chocolate in one hand (topped with an excessive amount of marshmallows of course), a chocolate chip cookie in the other hand, a bowl of popcorn in front of you, completely blissed out that *almost* nothing in the world can bother you.

 Or maybe you’re more into gingerbread cookies, but either way, I think that sounds like the most perfect winter day ever.

-Key to making it creamy
+Making it creamy

 How to make this recipe